 You can read more about recurrent miscarriage and the causes that can cause it by clicking on the following link: What is recurrent miscarriage?

-The surrogacy technique consists of transferring the embryos of the intending parents, who cannot carry a pregnancy for various reasons, to the uterus of a healthy woman to carry the pregnancy to term.
+The surrogacy technique consists of transferring the embryos of the intended parents, who cannot carry a pregnancy for various reasons, to the uterus of a healthy woman to carry the pregnancy to term.

 The surrogate does not have any genetic link with the embryo that will develop in her uterus and, after birth, will give the baby to the parents of intention that will carry out the appropriate filiation process according to the country.

-Surrogacy is not a legal practice in every states or countries.
+Surrogacy is not a legal practice in every state or country.
 It is legal in UK and some states of the Unites States and some countries in Europe as Greece or Ukraine.
 Nevertheless, it is essential to take into account the legislation of the destination country since not everyone accepts just any family model.

 Surrogacy is the most challenging of all fertility treatments.
 For this reason, it's crucial that you rely on well-versed professionals.
 If you are looking for trustworthy agencies, this tool will show you destination countries where your family type is permitted, and provide you with a detailed cost estimate.
 Moreover, our specialists will evaluate your case in particular in order to recommend you those clinics that best fit your needs, and meet our rigorous selection criteria.
 We have 10 years' experience behind us.